Bowie Books with Discographical Information

 Of course, Pitt's fantastic account of Bowie's early years is no discography, but it gives a lot of background information on recording sessions, etc. And sometimes it's quite telling what Pitt does not write: for example, Pitt's failure to mention that Bowie anonymously sang on hit compilations is strong evidence for the assumption that Bowie never did.
 And Pitt, as Bowie's manager in the 1960s, would have known!

 Robinson, John (ed.)
-(2020), The Archive Collection - Ultimate Record Collection: Bowie - Part 1: 1964-76, Bandlab Technologies, London
+(2020), Ultimate Record Collection: Bowie - Part 1: 1964-76, Bandlab Technologies, London

 Stimson, Michael (2020), David Bowie Unofficial Records Valuation Guide 2020, St Just Concepts, ISBN 979665713311